Click here for your FREE

 family (and you too) are guilty of leaving items or taking stuff to and from your

 desk.
-I don’t know how many times I have looked for the three ring hole punch,
+I don’t know how many times I have looked for the three ring hole punch, only

-bathroom plunger.
+plunger.

-So you’re asking yourself, "How do I keep my desk organized and my desk
+So you’re asking yourself, "How do I keep my desk organized and my desk contents

-contents out of the hands of my family?"
+out of the hands of my family?"
 Good question.

-There are dozens of articles and books written to help "get organized", but if you
+There are dozens of articles and books written to help "get organized", but if you and

-and your family are not respectful of the Home Office Space, then no number of
+your family are not respectful of the Home Office Space, then no number of

 organizing binders and boxes and tabs and expanding folders will help.
 I tried.

 Really I did.
-I kept finding my lovely wicker In/Out Box in my daughter's room,
+I kept finding my lovely wicker In/Out Box in my daughter's room, you

-you guessed it, by the art table with the other items she ‘borrowed.’
+guessed it, by the art table with the other items she ‘borrowed.’

-What finally helped my stressful Home Office situation was to schedule a time
+What finally helped my stressful Home Office situation was to schedule a time every

-to keep my home business paperwork, and family papers.
+my home business paperwork, and family papers.

 As far as the littlest sneak thief - I gave my daughter her own desk drawer full of